PlatinumVox/Sai-Alawo/Alawo Complete.md

 **Genetic Engineering**
-Humanity is long dead, but they managed to created their own genetically engineered successors and leave behind remenants of themselves in the form of roaming ancient machines known as the [[Liocrae]].
+Humanity is long dead, but they managed to created their own genetically engineered successors and leave behind remnants of themselves in the form of roaming ancient machines known as the [[Liocrae]].

 *» What responsibility comes with the ability to make life?*

 **Exploration**